wu87988622/ohara/docs/src/custom_stream.rst

 #. convert the cell of ``name`` to upperCase

-From now on, you can use the :ref:`StreamApp Java API <streamapp-java-api>` to design your own application, happy coding!
+From now on, you can use the :ref:`Stream Java API <stream-java-api>` to design your own application, happy coding!

-.. _streamapp-java-api:
+.. _stream-java-api:

-StreamApp Java API
+Stream Java API
 ------------------

-In StreamApp, we provide three different classes for developers:
+In Stream, we provide three different classes for developers:

 - OStream: define the functions for operating streaming data (each row record one-by-one)
 - OGroupedStream: define the functions for operating grouped streaming data